 If a bill has been in committee for at least six calendar days, any House member may move to instruct the committee to "report," or act on, the bill.
 Approval of such a motion requires a two-thirds vote during the first 76 days of the session and a majority vote thereafter.
 If instructed to report by the House, a committee must report within a week.
-If the committee fails to meet this deadline, any member may move to re-refer the bill to another committee, with the vote required to approve this motion the same as for a motion to instruct a committee to report (Rule 7, secs.
+If the committee fails to meet this deadline, any member may move to re-refer the bill to another committee, with the same voting requirements as for a motion to instruct a committee to report (Rule 7, secs.
 45, 46).

 When a committee reports unfavorably on a bill (thus "killing" it), committee members on the losing side may notify the committee of their intention to file a minority report.
-This notice generally must be given before the committee adjourns or recesses.
 Minority reports must be signed by at least four members of committees of 21 or more members, three members of 11- to 20-member committees, or two members of committees with 10 or fewer members.
 As with a majority report, a minority report must be filed with the chief clerk within two days of the committee vote.
 (During the final 15 days of a regular session and the final seven days of a special session, the filing deadline is reduced to one day.)
 The House then has five legislative days to adopt a motion "to print the bill on minority report."
-This requires a majority vote for bills and a two-thirds vote for joint resolutions.
+This requires a majority vote for bills and a twothirds vote for joint resolutions.
 If the House adopts the motion, the bill is forwarded to the Calendars Committee (Rule 4, secs.
 28, 29).